Computer Station Nation is reader-supported.

 Specs breakdown and grip-style matching guide below.

 Most gaming mouse guides spend 3,000 words on specs you’ll never use at settings nobody actually plays at.
 DPI numbers in the tens of thousands.
 Polling rates that require a 6-core CPU and a 240 Hz monitor to notice.
-Stuff that looks good in a comparison chart and means nothing at your desk.
+Stuff that looks great in a comparison chart and means nothing at your desk.

 What actually makes a gaming mouse good

 A mouse rated at 35,000 DPI is not better than one rated at 8,000.
 The number almost nobody plays at is irrelevant.
-What separates a good gaming mouse from a mediocre one is harder to see on the spec sheet.
+What separates a great gaming mouse from a mediocre one is harder to see on the spec sheet.

 The sensor matters, but not the DPI ceiling.
 Flagship sensors from PixArt and Logitech apply zero motion averaging across any DPI setting.
 Budget sensors smooth aggressively at high DPI to hide jitter.
-That smoothing feels like slight mushiness when you need precision, and you will notice it before you ever hit the DPI ceiling.
+That smoothing feels like slight mushiness when you need precision, and you’ll notice it before you ever hit the DPI ceiling.

 Angle snapping is worth knowing about.
 It’s firmware-level straightening of diagonal movement.
-Every serious gaming mouse has it disabled now, but it occasionally shows up in budget hardware and it will ruin precision aim once you notice it.
+Every serious gaming mouse has it disabled now, but it occasionally shows up in budget hardware — and it will ruin precision aim once you notice it.

 Key specs explained